-“Persian Letters” is an epistolary essay film based on the letters of the filmmaker’s father, that he wrote to her from prison.
+“Persian Letters” is an epistolary essay film based on letters of an imprisoned cardiovascular surgeon.

-Her father, an Iranian former cardiac surgeon whom she did not know until his first letter, contacts her from a prison in Paris.
-The filmmaker learns that most of what she thought about him until then was a lie.
-In hindsight, that does not bother her much, because the lie was not as bad as reality.
-At least, it was more realistic than the simulated realism of the father’s letters that deal with blood relationship, genealogy, and identity.
-The motive of the filmmaker is not confirmation of reality, but protest.
-In, at times peculiar, reflections on heritage and the rejection of identity, two complete strangers, who are fundamentally unable to understand each other, get to know each other through their writing.
+The surgeon whom the filmmaker did not know until his first letter, contacts her from a prison in Paris.
+The filmmaker learns that he is her father and that most of what she had heard about him was a lie.
+In hindsight, that does not bother her much, because the lies weren’t as problematic as his narratives of reality.
+At least, they felt more truthful than the simulated realism of the father’s letters that deal with blood relationship, genealogy, determination, identity and ignorance towards privilege.
+The motive of the filmmaker is not confirmation of reality, but protest as well as rejection of patrilineal identity.
+In, at times peculiar, reflections on schemas, reconstructions and “familial tissue”, the letters convey controversies over class, patriarchy and accountability.

 Status: in production

 Feature Documentary film

 Development funded by the Berlin Senate Department of Culture (work stipend for female filmmakers)

 With Luise Boege

 Saturday, Sept 28 at 8.30pm